Jumpstart's Read for the Record

 - Publisher will donate 13,500 of the special edition campaign books to be distributed to the children that Jumpstart serves in communities across the U.S.

 - Publisher will collaborate on the sales and distribution of the special edition campaign books to retailers, corporate partners, individuals, schools, libraries, community organizations, and Jumpstart offices.

 - Publisher will grant Jumpstart the rights to share digital special editions of the book via issuu.com for a limited window during the campaign month.

 - Publisher will allow Jumpstart to utilize book artwork in campaign materials, including website, communications, and free downloadable resources.

-- Publisher will collaborate with Jumpstart to create a marketing & communications plan to promote sales of the special edition books and the campaign in general, via outreach to media, celebrities (including publishers’ authors), schools & libraries, bookstores, corporations, policy makers, etc.
+- Publisher will collaborate with Jumpstart to create a marketing and communications plan to promote sales of the special edition books and the campaign in general via outreach to media, celebrities (including publisher’s authors), schools and libraries, bookstores, corporations, policy makers, etc.